Facts about saturated fats

 It is fine to treat yourself to these types of foods once in a while.
 But, it is best to limit how often you eat them and limit portion sizes when you do.

-You can cut how much saturated fat you eat by substituting healthier foods for less healthy options.
+You can cut down on saturated fat by substituting healthier foods for less healthy options.
 Replace foods high in saturated fats with foods that have polyunsaturated and monounsaturated fats.
 Here is how to get started:

 - Replace red meats with skinless chicken or fish a few days a week.